VisitGreenvilleSC is playing an important role in bringing conventions and events into our city. So here is a look at the next 13 months.

 - Impact Baseball, June 2019 Showcase, May 31- June 2, 2019

-You can print the whole calendar here.
+You can print the whole calendar here (this link has expired).

 Once again AKA (Alpha Kappa Alpha) has chosen Greenville SC as the city to host their annual South Atlantic Regional!
 We will welcome 4,000 plus women as they paint the town PINK and GREEN on April 10-14.
 They will gather to network, learn and tend to sorority business as well as shop, dine and tour.